JacquesLucke/animation_nodes_manual/content/developer_guide/extensions/introduction/index.md

 instance, the following file defines a new menu and draws a node insert operator in it.
 Then, a draw function is defined that draws this menu, which is then appended to the `NODE_MT_add` menu, which is the node add menu.
-The menu will be positioned at the end of the menu.
+The menu will be positioned at the end of the menu you appended to.

 ```python
 import bpy